 - Minor requirements: 18 hours of Military Science courses taken in consultation with ROTC faculty. - MS 101.
 Introduction to Military Science 1 hour.
 Introduction to military leadership and personnel management.
-Includes military history, marksmanship and safety, effective communication, military customs and courtesy and basic first aid.
-Fall. - MS 102.
+Includes military history, marksmanship and safety, effective communication, military customs and courtesy and basic first aid. - MS 102.
 Introduction to Basic Military Skills 1 hour.
 This course will focus solely on the basic survival skills; land navigation, first aid, acquiring food and water, fire craft, building survival shelters and knot tying.
 Students have the opportunity to be exempt from the final exam by attending a one day, one night survival field training exercise.
-Spring.
+Spring. - MS 145/245.
+Cardiovascular Fitness Training 1 hour.
+Required physical fitness course for all MS 301, 302, 401 and 402 students and contracted MS 101, 102, 201, and 202 students.
+The course will instill the value of maintaining a proper physical fitness level for the future U.S. Army officer.
+May be repeated for 4 hours at each level. - MS 201.
+Basic Military Skills and Techniques 2 hours.
+Introduction to techniques of survival in various situations.
+Prerequisites: MS 101 or MS 102 and less than 50 semester hours or permission of instructor.
+Fall.